EV vs Hybrid vs ICE: Total Cost Over 7 Years

 For ICE and Hybrids, sticking to the manufacturer’s "Severe Weather" schedule is actually a cost-saving measure.
 Services like Blackstone Laboratories oil analysis can tell you exactly when you need a change, preventing over-maintenance while ensuring the engine lasts well beyond the 7-year mark.
 For EVs, the primary maintenance cost is tires.
 Because EVs are heavier and have instant torque, they eat through rubber 30% faster.
 Switching to EV-specific tires like the Michelin Pilot Sport EV can extend tread life and improve range.

-Calculating the Break-Even Point
+Calculating Break-Even

 Before buying, use a dedicated TCO calculator like the one provided by Edmunds or Consumer Reports.
 Plug in your specific zip code for utility rates and your expected annual mileage.
 If you drive less than 10,000 miles a year, an efficient ICE vehicle or a standard Hybrid will almost always be cheaper over seven years than a high-end EV.
 The EV only "wins" when high mileage allows the low cost-per-mile to overcome the higher monthly loan payment.

-Comparative Ownership Cases
+Comparative Cases

 Case 1: The Suburban Commuter